guitarvydas/guitarvydas.github.io/_posts/2022-04-11-Future of Programming Distributed Programming Visual Programming.md

 title:  "Future of Programming, Distributed Programming, Visual Programming"
 ---

-I argue that programming becomes easier when synchrony is removed.
+I argue that programming becomes easier when synchrony is expunged.

 working papers and opinions...